FabriFalasca/Linear-Response-and-Causal-Inference/README.md

 ### Preprocessing
 Here we give an example of the main preprocessing.
 To preprocess the data we use the CDO package https://code.mpimet.mpg.de/projects/cdo
 The preprocessing file is in bash.
 To evaluate just type: sh preprocess.sh

-### testing_responses
-This is Pavel trying to write faster and faster algorithms for this problem.
-He succeeded, making this code as fast as the Спутник 1 before leaving us for Space Exploration.